k8s-school/k8s-school-labs/content/Blog/kubeadm.en.md

 ### Install kubeadm and its friends: kubelet and kubectl

-* `kubeadm` is the official Kubernetes installer, it must be run as `root` on every the nodes of your Kubernetes cluster.
+* `kubeadm` is the official Kubernetes installer, it must be run as `root` on each nodes of your Kubernetes cluster.
 * `kubelet` is the daemon in charge of running and managing the containers on every nodes controlled by Kubernetes.
 It must be available on all the nodes of the cluster, including the master nodes because it also manages the containers in charge of the Kubernetes system components.
 It uses the [CRI specification](https://developer.ibm.com/blogs/kube-cri-overview/) (Container Runtime Interface) to communicate with the local container execution engine, in our example `containerd`.
 * `kubectl` is the Kubernetes client, install it on the machine that will allow you to control your Kubernetes cluster.
-As seen aboce, we recommend that you copy and paste the code below into a script and execute it on each machine.
+As seen above, we recommend that you copy and paste the code below into a script and execute it on each machine.

 ```bash
 #!/bin/bash